 Peaceful and Secluded

-Hike: This is a very pleasant hike through what I would call the middle Superstition area.
-Elevations are generally about a thousand feet higher than the western Superstitions, which make it a little more attractive as the temperatures begin to climb.
-The entire hike is on the grazing allotment of the still active JF Ranch, so cattle are very abundant throughout.
+This is an enjoyable hike through what I would call the middle Superstition area.
+Elevations are generally about a thousand feet higher than the western Superstitions, making it a little more attractive as the temperatures begin to climb.
+The entire hike is on the still active JF Ranch grazing allotment, so cattle are very abundant throughout.

-Crisscrossing the canyon floor, there are numerous well-defined use trails to choose from, but for the most part they are rendered useless due to the fact that from about chest height and above they are completely overgrown.
-After all is said and done, it will behoove you to just remain in the relatively clear wash as much as possible.
+Crisscrossing the canyon floor, there are numerous well-defined use trails to choose from, but for the most part, they are rendered useless because from about chest height and above, they are completely overgrown.
+After all, is said and done, it will behoove you to remain in the relatively clear wash as much as possible.

-As you proceed downstream through the canyon you will pass the mouths of two intersecting canyons - the Whetrock and Musk Hog Canyons.
-Both are easy to miss from the bottom of the canyon due to the thick vegetation on the banks.
+As you proceed downstream through the canyon, you will pass the mouths of two intersecting canyons - the Whetrock and Musk Hog Canyons.
+Both are easy to miss from the canyon's bottom due to the thick vegetation on the banks.
 The creek bed itself varies mostly between smooth rock and sandy gravel.

-At about the 4 mile point you will come to a beautiful small basin formed by the confluence of the Fraser and Randolph Canyons.
+At about the 4-mile point, you will come to a beautiful small basin formed by the confluence of the Fraser and Randolph Canyons.
 This is the home of Dripping Spring and is characterized by numerous smooth rock pools and sheer walls.
-The spring itself is located at the west end of the basin at the base of the cliffs on the south bank.
+The spring itself is located at the west end of the basin at the cliffs base on the south bank.
 Look for the dark spot somewhat concealed behind bushes.
-The name "Dripping" is appropriate since it is actually a "seep", but despite the drought conditions at the time, it was flowing nicely enough to fill a water bottle in a matter of minutes.
+The name "Dripping" is appropriate since it is a "seep", but despite the drought conditions at the time, it was flowing nicely enough to fill a water bottle in a matter of minutes.

 Straight north on the wall across from the spring is an interesting cave.
-A short climb up the base will bring you to the low and wide opening of what is more of a true cave than a shallow alcove which is more commonly found in the Superstitions.
+A short climb up the base will bring you to the low and wide opening of a more true cave than a shallow alcove, which is more commonly found in the Superstitions.
 A tight crawl through the opening will bring you into a small cavern extending back about forty feet.

 At about the 6.5 mile point you will encounter Randolph Spring.
-There is a large concrete dam and the water was flowing nicely.
+There is a large concrete dam, and the water was flowing nicely.
 As you continue, it becomes a rock-hop through the creek bed where you may encounter some unusual sights such as a dead kit fox, leather made the natural way, and evidence of people with too much time on their hands.
 When you encounter the barbed wire fence spanning the wash, climb the bank on the right to find a makeshift gate.
-Continuing on you will finally come to the JF Trail intersection, which is easily spotted.
+Continuing, you will finally come to the JF Trail intersection, which is easily spotted.
 A short southbound climb will take you up to the Woodbury windmill.
 Continue south through the area and onto the dirt road leading up to the trailhead.
-As you're climbing the hill you may notice some mine tailings coming out of the top of the small hill to your left.
-I didn't have time to investigate, but Jack Carlson informs me that there is an open pit and several shafts left behind by the Woodbury diggings.
+As you're climbing the hill, you may notice some mine tailings coming out of the top of the small hill to your left.
+I didn't have time to investigate, but Jack Carlson informs me that there are an open-pit and several shafts left behind by the Woodbury diggings.

-Enjoy the pretty drive back from the trailhead and I noted that the FR172 has been greatly improved from the year prior and is suitable for any vehicle.
-Joe insisted I mention this may all change with the next big rain that comes along.
+Enjoy the pretty drive back from the trailhead, and I noted that the FR172 has been dramatically improved from the year prior and is suitable for any vehicle.
+Joe insisted I mention this may all change with the following significant rain that comes along.
 Please check out "Road Conditions" on the HAZ-Forum.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.